Spinning- Loss of Control

 • A steady airspeed (of note, an increasing airspeed generally indicates a steep spiral descent)

 The high rate of descent makes the fully developed spin particularly hazardous, as prompt recognition and recovery action is required before the aircraft gets too close to the ground.
-Even so, a spin from low level flight such as whilst flying in the circuit may not be recoverable which is why so much emphasis is placed on stall spin avoidance in training.
+Even so, a spin from low-level flight, such as whilst flying in the circuit, may not be recoverable, which is why so much emphasis is placed on stall spin avoidance in training.

 Standard Spin Recovery